wso2-extensions/esb-connector-redis/docs/workingWithSortedSetsInRedis.md

 [https://redis.io/commands/zadd](https://redis.io/commands/zadd)

-#### ZCount
+#### Retrieving a count of members in a sorted set
-The zCount operation is used to count the members in a sorted set with scores within the given values.
+The zCount operation retrieves a count of members in a sorted set, with scores that are within the min and max values specified.

 **zCount**
 ```xml